Traditional studios take top film honors at Golden Globe awards

-BEVERLY HILLS, Calif.
-(Reuters) - Movie studios owned by Comcast Corp and Sony Corp won the top film honors at the Golden Globe awards on Sunday, overshadowing a number of nominees from streaming service Netflix Inc.
+BEVERLY HILLS, Calif., Jan 5 (Reuters) - Movie studios owned by Comcast Corp and Sony Corp won the top film honors at the Golden Globe awards on Sunday, overshadowing a number of nominees from streaming service Netflix Inc .

 World War One epic “1917,” released by Comcast’s Universal Pictures, was the surprise winner of best motion picture drama at the star-studded ceremony, which kicked off Hollywood’s competitive awards season.